ray-project/enhancements/reps/2023-03-20-air-storage-path.md

   This uses the Ray object store.
 - This also happens _synchronously_ every time a trial reports a checkpoint has been saved

+Currently, the object store-based transfer serializes all the data at the same time.
+Thus, the heap memory must be large enough to hold all the data to be transferred between nodes.

 ### Future implementation

 In the first step (when we just change the API), this flow can remain the same, as it fulfills